 UdeM came back and scored a power play goal of their own in the second period.
 Eight seconds into the power play, Vincent Deslauries had the puck to the side of the net.
 He backhanded a pass over to teammate Robbie Graham in front of the net and he shot the puck past Tigers’ goaltender Corbin Boes.

 The game remained tied and it was looking like it would go into overtime.

-With four minutes left in the third period, Dalhousie got up on a 5-on-3 power play advantage.
-35 seconds later, just as UdeM’s first penalty expired, Playfair took a wrist shot from the point but Thibeau made the save.
+With four minutes left in the third period, Dalhousie had a 5-on-3 power play.
+Thirty-five seconds later, just as UdeM’s first penalty expired, Playfair took a wrist shot from the point but Thibeau made the save.
 Jonathan Cyr followed up on the rebound and put the puck into the back of the net.

 “It was awesome, scoring a goal like that for the older guys feels great,” said Cyr.

 In the last minute Dal had to kill off a penalty and UdeM pulled their goalie for a 6-on-4 advantage.
 With five seconds left, UdeM’s Jean–Francois Plante took a shot from the point, the rebound went to Robbie Graham who had a wide open net but he was forced to miss because defenseman, Zachary Taylor got his legs in front of Graham’s stick making it impossible for Graham to shoot at an angle required to aim the puck at the net.